leifan8440/minibot-wow/API.md

 -- count (number): The current total count.
 -- isUpdated (boolean): Whether the current world objects are changed compared to the last call.
 -- addedObjects (table): The added world objects array compared to the last call.
--- removedObjects (table): The added world objects array compared to the last call.
+-- removedObjects (table): The removed world objects array compared to the last call.
 ```

 - `object = GetObjectWithIndex(index)`

 Gets a specific world object by its index in the saved memory objects from the previous call to `GetObjectCount`.
+Notice this must be called within the same frame as the previous call to `GetObjectCount`.

 - `count = GetNpcCount([center | x, y, z][, range][, rangeOption])`